EdoardoCappelli/Exploring-Adversarial-Learning-and-OOD-Detection/naive_ood_detection/README.md

-# CIFAR-10 CNN Classifier
+# Out-Of-Distribution Data Detection

-This repository implements a simple Convolutional Neural Network (CNN) to classify images from the **CIFAR-10** dataset.
-It includes the model definition, training pipeline, and tools to analyze results on in-distribution (ID) and out-of-distribution (OOD) data.
+This repository contains code to set up an experiment that analyzes how a simple Convolutional Neural Network (CNN), trained on the CIFAR-10 dataset, behaves when presented with Out-of-Distribution (OOD) samples.

 ## Project Structure